Cost of Living in Germany

 Image source: Pxhere / License: Public Domain

 Germany is known for its well-developed infrastructure, labour market, economy and established traditions.
-It’s one of the most preferred places for living among immigrants, especially for skilled workers.
+It’s one of the most preferred places to live among immigrants, especially for skilled workers.

 There are two options for opening a bank account if you have a German address.
 You have the option to open one before you’re an official resident, too.
 The non-resident account is for people who are planning on moving to Germany, have moved recently or are employed there but don’t yet have an official address.